 MQTT Recorder requires that a database be set up in Ignition.
 That can be done as described in the 'Connect to a Database' section here.
-Note Ignition supports additional database types.
-For more detailed information about supported types, take a look at the information provided here.
 Once a database is set up, MQTT Recorder can be configured.
 Do so by opening the Ignition Gateway Web UI and browsing to the Configure tab at the top of the screen and then selecting 'MQTT Recorder Settings' as shown in the lower left below.